AdobeDocs/journey-optimizer.fr-FR/help/using/content-management/multilingual-manual.md

 1. Cliquez sur **[!UICONTROL Envoyer]** pour créer vos **[!UICONTROL paramètres de langue]**.

 <!--
-1. Access the **[!UICONTROL Channel surfaces]** menu and create a new channel surface or select an existing one.
+1. Access the **[!UICONTROL channel configurations]** menu and create a new channel configuration or select an existing one.

 1. In the **[!UICONTROL Header parameters]** section, select the **[!UICONTROL Enable multilingual]** option.